epfl-ada/ada-2021-project-r-o-c-k/README.md

 * punctuation_per_token: number of punctuations per token (previously called punctuations
 * sentiment: based on NLTK's polarity score, -1 one means 100 % negative, 1 100 % positive

-In the following figure contains the subcategories of pronouns.
+The following figure contains examples of the subcategories of pronouns.

 ![Screenshot](images/table.png)

 Speaker Features: Speaker features are extracted from Wikidata.
 The dataframe includes the following columns: